 All programs require at least two weeks advance notice.
 Please note that you are responsible for providing any required presentation equipment on-site (e.g., a computer, audio/speakers, projector and screen); if you cannot provide the equipment, please let us know.

 Read the descriptions on this page and decide which program is right for you.

 When your request is received, we will contact you to coordinate details and confirm the date for your program.
 Your request is not confirmed until you are contacted by one of our staff members.

 Please collaborate with others and advertise your program to attract attendees and ensure participation.

-You must return your kit and equipment to Health Promotion (114 Student Union) within three business days after your pick-up date.
+You must return your kit and equipment to Health Promotion (114 Student Union) within three business days after your program is completed.